 The transmitter was tested while in a constant transmit mode at the upper, middle, and lower channels.
-The supply voltage was varied as required by §15.31(e) with no change seen in the transmitter or in transmitter characteristics.
+The AC mains voltage to the AC adapter was varied as required by §15.31(e) with no change seen in the voltage supplied to the transmitter or in transmitter characteristics.
+The WiFi transceiver was also set for continuous transmission at the maximum power setting for the specific mode.
+Testing was performed with the BLE transceiver set to power settings of Low Amp and -4.
+These settings are the maximum values in production firmware.